LukeFrostmourne/deep-dive-into-k8s/00-prerequisite/ipv6-deep-dive.md

     ```

     <aside>
-    💡 It’s the second time for IPv6 to check MTU [the main difference here is IPv6 also checks MTU([**Fragment/PMTU**](https://www.notion.so/Fragment-PMTU-9dbdbea1df544b53b0184234fec8af93?pvs=21) ), the packet will dropped if it’s bigger than MTU.](https://www.notion.so/the-main-difference-here-is-IPv6-also-checks-MTU-the-packet-will-dropped-if-it-s-bigger-than-MTU-23e55b1e85eb4f30a86a958369c9f8ae?pvs=21) The packet isn’t dropped this time.
+    💡 It’s the second time for IPv6 to check MTU [the main difference here is IPv6 also checks MTU, the packet will dropped if it’s bigger than MTU The packet isn’t dropped this time.

     </aside>